Rituals of Courtship - The Blind Date

 The second film, while not as existentially bleak as Yorga, was just as depraved with a large dose of cultural bias added as well.
 Brides of Blood has been described as one of the “crown jewels of Filipino horror films.”
 An American scientist and his curvaceous assistant travel to a remote South Pacific Island to study a lost culture which has a ritual of sacrificing female virgins to a horrid monster.
 The drums would start, the girls would be tied to a stake and the monster would come and ravage and dismember his helpless (and topless) victims.
 This film also had another gimmick: Bloodvision.
 Whenever the monster's appearance was imminent, the filmstock would be colored red.
 I cannot remember how it ended, or if we even stayed to the end.
 The show wasn’t quite over, though.
 Kenny had evidently taken some type of mind-altering substance between features and when we were driving home he suffered some kind of minor freak-out at an empty railroad crossing.

 Needless to say, Mary and I didn’t hit it off that night.
 Kenny and Taurus broke up soon after, Kenny married on the rebound, divorced and ultimately made up to Taurus and they were happily married for many years.

 LESSON: None than I can see, other than the obvious one.
 A good date movie makes you both laugh, makes you both happy, and makes you both feel better about yourselves, and life in general.
 And then you might get lucky.

-The next movie I went to on a date was A Clockwork Orange.
+The next date movie I went to was A Clockwork Orange.